scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

   .. figure:: yaksh_monitor.PNG
    :alt: Monitor interface

-   The moderator interface for monitor of a quiz on yaksh. :label:`fig:yaksh-monitor`
+   The moderator interface for monitoring a quiz on yaksh. :label:`fig:yaksh-monitor`

   Fig. :ref:`fig:yaksh-monitor` shows monitor for a quiz from one of the course running on yaksh.
-The instructors can also monitor students real time during a quiz there by gaining insight on how students are performing.
+The instructors can also monitor students in real time during a quiz there by gaining insight on how students are performing.
 The moderator can also view complete course progress showing student progress for overall course. i.e how many modules a student has completed, how much percentage of the course is completed.

   The moderator can regrade answerpapers using three ways:

-  - Answerpaper can be regraded per quiz
+  - Answer paper can be regraded per quiz.
-  - Answerpaper can be regraded per student
+  - Answer paper can be regraded per student.
-  - Answerpaper can be regraded per question
+  - Answer paper can be regraded per question.

 - **Student workflow**